 Average Daily Incident Shortwave Solar Energy

 For the purposes of this report, the geographical coordinates of Panamá are 8.994 deg latitude, -79.520 deg longitude, and 59 ft elevation.

-The topography within 2 miles of Panamá contains only modest variations in elevation, with a maximum elevation change of 364 feet, and an average elevation above sea level of 84 feet.
-Within 10 miles contains very significant variations in elevation (1,624 feet).
-Within 50 miles contains extreme variations in elevation (3,934 feet).
+The topography within 2 miles of Panamá contains only modest variations in elevation, with a maximum elevation change of 364 feet and an average elevation above sea level of 84 feet.
+Within 10 miles contains only modest variations in elevation (1,624 feet).
+Within 50 miles contains very significant variations in elevation (3,934 feet).

 The area within 2 miles of Panamá is covered by artificial surfaces (63%), water (20%), and grassland (12%), within 10 miles by water (47%) and trees (17%), and within 50 miles by water (61%) and trees (20%).

 This report illustrates the typical weather in Panamá, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There is only a single weather station, Tocumen International Airport, in our network suitable to be used as a proxy for the historical temperature and dew point records of Panamá.